Snow White vs the BBFC – the Disney classic that was deemed too scary for under-16s

 The original release

 The censors granted films either one of two purely advisory certificates – U, (Universal, same as today) or A, (Adults) – or from 1932 onwards, a compulsory H, (Horrific) for adults only.
-It was a long while before PG, 12, or even 15 certificates came along, so when the film didn’t pass at U, it was passed uncut with an A certificate.
+This was long before PG, 12, or even 15 certificates came along, so when the film didn’t pass at U, it passed uncut with an A certificate.

 Heck, these were the days before widespread television ownership, and the H certificate had only recently been introduced in response to discourse about children seeing horror films.
-Plus, as the first animated feature, Snow White was a hitherto-unseen technical marvel, and so, as with stuff like Netflix’s Squid Game nowadays, there was a bit of a furore about its scary content in the press.
+Plus, as the first animated feature, Snow White was a hitherto-unseen technical marvel.
+Like the modern media furore about Netflix’s Squid Game, there was some press backlash about its scary content.

-The Times initially reported that the BBFC found parts of the film “nightmarish” and “undesirable for children” and followed up couple of days later with a lead column attacking the A certificate as a concoction by child psychologists.
+The Times initially reported that the BBFC found parts of the film “nightmarish” and “undesirable for children”.
+It followed this with a lead column attacking the A certificate as a concoction by child psychologists.
 (Translated for today, think of headlines like “You couldn’t make Only Fools And Horses today”, except you really couldn’t in those days, cos it was 1937 and its creator John Sullivan wasn’t even born yet.)

-In the main, this didn’t hurt the film’s box-office, especially as most contemporary reviews sung the film’s praises from the rooftops and declared it a great watch for all ages.
-The release expanded nationwide six weeks later, and the film was not only commercially successful but a genuine cultural phenomenon over the years that followed.
+In the main, this didn’t hurt the film’s box-office.
+Most contemporary reviews sung the film’s praises from the rooftops and declared it a great watch for all ages.
+After expanding nationwide six weeks later, the film was not only commercially successful but a genuine cultural phenomenon.

 25 years later…